-The 13,034 ha Kalkalpen Wilderness is embedded in the Kalkalpen National Park, Austria.
+The 13 034 ha Kalkalpen Wilderness is embedded in the Kalkalpen National Park, Austria.
 Kalkalpen National Park is a large protected area, located in the north-eastern Limestone Alps in Upper Austria.
 The park consists of the two mountain ranges Sengsengebirge and Reichraminger Hintergebirge.
-Kalkalpen Wilderness features the largest forest region in central Europe and the largest karst in Austria.
+Kalkalpen Wilderness features the largest forest region in central Europe and the largest karst region in Austria.
 It is a colourful mosaic consisting of pristine forests, hidden gorges and untouched mountain streams.

 The long-term vision is to protect dynamic Wilderness.
 Successful implementation of this vision illustrates current achievements, when the midterm goals – to create a protected area – were established and had been partially achieved.
 Practical outcomes of this vision will be that 75% of the national park area will reach the Wilderness standard.
 Within the Kalkalpen Wilderness, there is a smaller designated WILDForest with a unique beech forest character.

 The 13 034 ha Kalkalpen Wilderness was audited in 2015 and meets the Platinum Wilderness Quality Standard.
 A European Wilderness Quality Standard Renewal-Audit is scheduled for 2025.